-Building on their previous leadership experience at the now-defunct Sham-Poobanana University, the administrators at Potemkin have given you a directed acyclic graph G=(V,E), whose vertices represent classes, and where each edge $i \rightarrow j$ indicates that the same "student" can attend class i and then later attend class j.
+Building on their previous leadership experience at the now-defunct Sham-Poobanana University, the administrators at Potemkin have given you a directed acyclic graph G = (V, E), whose vertices represent classes, and where each edge $i \rightarrow j$ indicates that the same "student" can attend class i and then later attend class j.
 In addition, you are also given an array cap[1..V] listing the maximum number of "students" who can take each class.
 Describe an analyze an algorithm to compute the minimum number of "students" that would allow every class to be filled to capacity.

 19. Quentin, Alice, and the other Brakebills Physical Kids are planning an excursion through the Neitherlands to Fillory.
 The Neitherlands is a vast, deserted city composed of several plazas, each containing a single fountain that can magically transport people to a different world.
 Adjacent plazas are connected by gates, which have been cursed by the Beast.
 The gates between plazas are open only for five minutes every hour, all simultaneously-from 12:00 to 12:05, then from 1:00 to 1:05, and so on-and are otherwise locked.
 During those five minutes, if more than one person passes through any single gate, the Beast will detect their presence.
-Though more than one gate within the same five-minute period will turn into a niffin.
+Moreover, anyone attempting to open a locked gate, or attempting to pass through more than one gate within the same five-minute period will turn into a niffin.
 However, any number of people can safely pass through different gates at the same time and/or pass through the same gate at different times.